-Those who are in a position to provide financial gifts to organizations they care about support successful organizations…not necessarily because the students in the school are “our” kids (as one parent was known to say several years ago, which is a fundraising mentality), but because students, teachers and administrators are doing great things to bring honor to the school and serve the community it belongs to, and spotlight where today’s successful individuals had their start.
+Those who are in a position to provide financial gifts to organizations they care about support successful organizations…not necessarily because the students in the school are “our” kids (as one parent was known to say several years ago, which is a fundraising mentality), but because students, teachers and administrators are doing great things to bring honor to the school, serve the community it belongs to, and spotlight where today’s successful individuals had their start.
 Keeping these thoughts top of mind makes a school an asset to the community, rather than a liability of the church, churches, parish or parishes the school is affiliated with.

 Discovering additional sources of revenue through relationship development is the goal of Development.
 As fundraising becomes more difficult, decried in today’s media (since they “Turn children into sales people, requiring them to go door-to-door in what may prove to now be a dangerous exercise,” according to a comment published a number of years ago), and may even be considered to generate taxable income for parents, getting the community which surrounds the school to support it becomes an important part of your school’s activities.
 The difficulty is that most school educators are experienced with the “school” side of the school (signified by a school’s Faith Identity or Founder’s Heritage, Activities, Curriculum, Technology, and Surroundings…where the first letters of each of those words create an acronym which speaks to what the school does) and little attention is usually paid to what needs to be done to be able to carry out the school’s mission and move the school toward its vision (namely, Asset Management, Retention, Marketing, Enrollment and Development).
 The first letters of those elements form a five-letter acronym which conveys the fact that the school must be prepared to face the challenges it will encounter).

-Subscribing to these articles on the SchoolAdvancement.com site will assist in forming an advancement mindset to move from fundraising to fund raising (note the space between the words) through Development and on to Advancement, Growth and finally, Sustainability.
+Subscribing to these articles on the SchoolAdvancement.com site will assist you in forming an advancement mindset to move from fundraising to fund raising (note the space between the words) through Development and on to Advancement, Growth and finally, Sustainability.
 Consider joining the SchoolAdvancement Facebook Group or subscribe to the weekly iZine, “The DREAM.”